 Note: ensure you read the disclaimer on the previous page reading the accuracy and sourcing of these problems.

 Can you implement a queue using two stacks?
-Many languages have queues modeled using arrays or lists, so we can mimic this constraint by only allowing those data...
+Many languages have queues modeled using arrays or lists, so we can mimic this constraint by only allowing those data structures to enqueue to the end a...
 Try to solve.

-Can you write a function to traverse a binary tree in-order, and print out the value of each node as it passes? js 4 \ 5 / 6 The example would out...
+Can you write a function to traverse a binary tree **in order**, and print out the value of each node as it passes? js 4 5 6 The example would output 4, 6, 5 ...
 Try to solve.

 This information was sourced from reviews originally posted on Glassdoor.